trung/daml/docs/source/daml-integration-kit/index.rst

 DAML Integration Kit - PRE-ALPHA
 ################################

-The DAML Integration Kit allows third-party ledger developers to implement a DAML Ledger on top of their distributed-ledger or database of choice.
-How does that work?

 A DAML Ledger implementation is a server serving the :doc:`/app-dev/ledger-api-introduction/index` as per the semantics defined in the :doc:`/concepts/ledger-model/index` and the `DAML-LF specification <https://github.com/digital-asset/daml/blob/master/daml-lf/spec/daml-lf-1.rst>`_.
-Theoretically, you could
-implement such a server from scratch following the above documentation.
-Practically, we strongly recommend to use our integration kit and following the guides below to
+This means you can store and run DAML, and run DAML applications, on top of an arbitrary distributed-ledger or database.

+The DAML Integration Kit helps third-party ledger developers to implement a DAML Ledger on top of their distributed-ledger or database of choice.
+We provide the resources in the kit, which include guides to

-- :ref:`implement <integration-kit_implementing>`
+- :ref:`implementing a DAML Ledger server <integration-kit_implementing>`
-- :ref:`deploy <integration-kit_deploying>`
+- :ref:`deploying a DAML Ledger server <integration-kit_deploying>`
-- :ref:`test <integration-kit_testing>`
+- :ref:`testing a DAML Ledger server <integration-kit_testing>`
-- :ref:`benchmark <integration-kit_benchmarking>`

-your own DAML Ledger server.
+- :ref:`benchmarking a DAML Ledger server <integration-kit_benchmarking>`

-Using these guides, you can focus on your distributed-ledger or database of choice and reuse our DAML Ledger server and DAML interpreter code for implementing the DAML Ledger API.
+Using these guides, you can focus on your own distributed-ledger or database and reuse our DAML Ledger server and DAML interpreter code for implementing the DAML Ledger API.